 If you are up for swimming in the morning the Hinagdanan cave is the answer!
 With a small entrance fee you can enjoy a 30-minute dip in cold water along with the views of stalactites and stalagmites.
 Some people consider it one of the greatest Bohol tourist spots but I didn’t find it that impressive.

 What’s next?
 Tarsier is one of the smallest primitive in the world and Bohol is the proud motherland of the Philippine specie.
 The Tarsier Sanctuary is located within 1 hour from Alona and it s actually built inside the tarsiers’ natural environment.
 Neither imprisoned animals, nor anything else that recalls a zoo!
 The tarsiers live in the forest and do whatever they would do anyway!
 Each morning the guides walk around to locate the tarsiers and then they remain there in order to indicate the animals to the visitors.
 Tarsiers are so tiny that would have been definitely skipped otherwise!
 You have to be VERY quiet as the cuties are also very sensitive and can commit suicide when stressed!

-Last but not least, nightlife can be an important part of the itinerary if you wish so, especially if you plan to stay in Alona- live music, bars next to the sea and small gigs are just few of the options here!
-I am sold on the private beaches though… what about you?
+Last but not least, nightlife can be an important part of the itinerary if you wish so, especially when you plan to stay in Alona beach- live music, bars next to the sea and small gigs are just few of the options here!
+Well, Alona is nice but too busy for my taste, I am sold on the small, almost private beaches!

 How to get to Bohol:

-• by plane from Cebu, Davao, Cagayan de Oro and Manila
+• other popular air routes are from Davao, Cagayan de Oro and Manila

-• by ferry from Siquijor, Dumaguete (Negros Oriental) , Cebu and other islands
+• by ferry from Palawan, Siquijor, Dumaguete (Negros Oriental) , Cebu and other islands